Alternative punishment in the form of a fine

 When is a fine not imposed?

-Although, in general, more than one penalty may be imposed alongside each other, if a forfeiture of property has already been imposed, the court does not impose a financial penalty.
+Although, in general, more than one penalty may be imposed alongside each other, if the penalty of forfeiture of property has already been imposed, the court does not impose a financial penalty.
 Not only would this not make sense, but it is even expressly prohibited by the Criminal Code.
 Nor should we expect a judge to resort to such a penalty if it is quite obvious that the fine imposed would be impossible to recover.

 Amount and method of assessment of the fine